PapkuWorld/PapkuWorld/README.md

 **Malware Analysis**✅

 I have a long journey ahead maybe learning and developing of my tools will take 5-10 years.
 By that time will my softwares become irrilivant?
 I dont think so, I should be built along side as mordern technology advances.
 This is what I have in mind for the Softwares, All my software will be incorporated to work and benfit each other together.
+I am a messy person this might take even longer lol.